Host a static website

 .html

-. - Click Save.
+extension. - Click Save.

 Perform request forwarding

-- Go to the section Containers.
+- Go to the Containers section.

 - Select answer code 307.

-- In the field Resource enter a valid external URL to which to redirect if the requested object does not exist.
+- In the Resource field, enter a valid external URL to which to redirect if the requested object does not exist.

 - Click Save.